InCommon and Okta - The Multilateral Federation Challenge

 Some campuses do not want to dedicate internal staffing resources to run such solutions in-house.
 To address that challenge, Cirrus Identity offers a cloud-hosted and fully managed Bridge solution.
 The Cirrus Bridge is a federation adapter that addresses the mismatches between Federation expectations and Okta capabilities.
 With the Cirrus Bridge, institutions can use Okta as their primary IdP and participate in InCommon/eduGAIN.
 Because the Bridge is a managed service, institutions don't have to allocate significant IT resources to the service, and can focus on other priorities.

 The Cirrus Bridge is registered as an application in Okta and as an IdP in InCommon.
 Using local and metadata driven policy, it can translate, transform and filter attribute data that comes from Okta into the desired format needed by federation applications.
 The Cirrus Bridge supports REFEDS Research and Scholarship attribute release, as well as REFEDS MFA AuthN Context.
-In our current service, once the Bridge is set up in the Okta Portal, all federation apps appear as a single Bridge app in Okta.
-Cirrus is developing an enhancement for our next release which will allow customers to bridge specific federation apps to specific Okta apps and thereby take advantage of even more of the Okta features they love (reporting, access policy, etc) with federation applications.
+The Cirrus Bridge also allows customers to bridge specific federation apps to specific Okta apps and thereby take advantage of even more of the Okta features they love (reporting, access policy, etc) with federation applications.

 Cirrus Identity is a long-time member of the higher education and research identity management community and dedicated to delivering services for the community.
 We participated actively in the recent Identity Provider as a Service workgroup chartered by the InCommon Technical Advisory Committee.
 We are also one of the founding companies in the soon-to-be formalized InCommon Catalyst program.